ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo T. Murray Tully Lake Athol 6-27-2004

-Museum specimens underscore Bog Copper’s robust presence in eastern Massachusetts around 1900, and add additional locations to Scudder’s list.
+Museum specimens underscore Bog Copper’s robust presence in eastern Massachusetts from the 1880's through the 1930's, and highlight it's loss from that region today.
 From the large but now-extinct Malden colony, F. H. Sprague collected about 36 specimens between July 13 and 21, 1883; these are now preserved in the Harvard MCZ.
-Sprague also mentions finding the species in Wollaston (and in Belchertown; Sprague 1878).
+Sprague also mentions finding the species in Wollaston (now Quincy) (and in Belchertown: Sprague 1878).
 From those “great meadows between Belmont and Lexington” Charles Bullard collected ten specimens July 18 through 24, 1897.
 From Newtonville, there is an 1888 specimen in the C. J. Paine collection.
 There are no reports from any of these towns---Malden, Wollaston, Belmont, Lexington, Arlington or Newton--- today.
 They are all heavily built-up suburbs.

-Milton, where Thaddeus Harris lived and did most of his collecting, was well-known for Bog Copper at the turn of the century.
-There are Milton specimens from 1899, 1900, and 1902 (H. H. Newcomb) at the American Museum of Natural History (AMNH), Boston University, and the Smithsonian.
+Milton, where Thaddeus Harris lived for many years, was another well-known Bog Copper site at the turn of the century.
+Harris had male and female specimens, found on August 1, 1833 in Milton (Index; Harris Collection MCZ); these appear to be the earliest ever collected in Massachusetts There are Milton specimens from 1899, 1900, and 1902 (H. H. Newcomb) at the American Museum of Natural History (AMNH), Boston University, and the Smithsonian Institution.
 C. L. and P. S. Remington collected two specimens at “Milton Blue Hills” in 1936; these are now at Yale Peabody Museum.
 Today some habitat in Milton is preserved as the Great Blue Hills Reservation, including Fowl Meadow Reservation, but there are no reports of Bog Copper from these areas.

-Milton is surrounded by the towns of Dedham, Westwood, Norwood, Canton and Randolph; these have been productive areas for many butterfly species, and Canton/Randolph hosts the important Ponkapoag Bog site, from which Bog Copper was reported by B. Cassie and by T. Murray in 2003.
-H. Clench found Bog Copper in Norwood in 1941 and 1942 (McGuire; AMNH; Smithsonian).
-W. P. Rogers found it in Dedham in 1941 (Yale), and W. Winter found it in Westwood in the mid-1970's (MCZ).
-It is highly unlikely that Bog Copper could be found in Westwood today, due to housing development and re-growth of woodlands (E. Nielsen, pers. comm.
+Milton is surrounded by the towns of Randolph, Canton, Norwood, Westwood, Dedham, and Needham; Canton/Randolph hosts the important Ponkapoag Bog.
+H. Clench found Bog Copper in Norwood in 1941 and 1942 (McGuire; AMNH; Smithsonian), W. P. Rogers found it in Dedham in 1941 (Yale), and W. Winter found it in Westwood in the mid-1970's (MCZ).
+But Bog Copper has not been found in these towns recently; there were reports from Ponkapoag Bog in 2003 (B. Cassie and T. Murray), but none seen since despite many visits.
+And it is highly unlikely that Bog Copper could be found in Westwood today, due to housing development and re-growth of woodlands (E. Nielsen, pers. com.
 12/22/2011).

-Bog Copper is first mentioned for Martha’s Vineyard and Nantucket in the 1920’s, and is well documented in the 1930’s and 1940’s by F. M. Jones and C. P. Kimball.
-1926-1928 specimens from Nantucket, probably collected by C. W. Johnson, are at Boston University today.
+Bog Copper is first mentioned for Martha’s Vineyard and Nantucket in 1920, and is well documented in the 1930’s and 1940’s by F. M. Jones and C. P. Kimball, (specimens at Yale; Jones and Kimball 1943).
+On both islands, it was "very common in cranberry bogs" (Jones and Kimball 1943).
+Nantucket specimens from 1926-1928, probably collected by C. W. Johnson, are at Boston University, and from 1938, C. P. Kimball, in the Maria Mitchell Museum on the island.
 Bog Copper remains common on the Vineyard today, but may be gone from Nantucket (see below).

 Scudder and other early lepidopterists were not familiar with Bog Copper’s host plant or early life stages.
 These were finally described in great detail in the 1980s (Wright, 1983).
 The sole host plant is cranberry; usually Large Cranberry (Vaccinium macrocarpon), but also Small Cranberry (V. oxycoccos), both of which are common in Massachusetts.
 Beyond these, this species has not adopted any new host plants so far as is known and is not among the "Switchers."

 Bog Coppers can survive only in un-worked cranberry bogs; commercial bogs do not support it, because of heavy insecticide use and mechanical disturbance.
-Many habitats may have been lost due to the development of cranberry farming, especially in Plymouth County, although specimen evidence is lacking.
+Many habitat occurrences have probably been lost due to the development of cranberry farming, especially in Plymouth County, although specimen evidence is lacking.

-Boggy areas and acidic wet meadows with cranberry are the usual habitat, but Atlas and MBC observers have found several sizable colonies in acidic wet meadows, at times associated with alluvial soils of river flood plains, as well as in bogs.
+Boggy areas and acidic wet meadows with cranberry are the prime habitat.
+Observers have found several sizable colonies in acidic wet meadows, at times associated with alluvial soils of river flood plains, as well as in bogs.
 Any acidic, open, sunny, and year-round wet situation, which is infrequently mowed, can probably act as habitat and/or dispersal corridor if cranberry is present.
 Cranberry is sometimes found on drier soils, but Bog Coppers do not utilize these habitats.

 Bog Copper eggs are laid on the underside of the cranberry leaf close to the surface of the bog, where they overwinter, surviving the ice and periodic inundations.
 The larvae emerge in spring and eat the cranberry leaves; cranberry is also used for nectar by adults.
 There is a single flight period in late June through July.
 Mating occurs shortly after emergence.